apfelbox/Prism-Detached/README.txt

 = Why use custom tags? =

-The (RTE) editor of WordPress is quite good in mangling in manually added code.
+The (rich text) editor of WordPress is quite good in mangling in manually added code.
 This cannot happen with custom fields.
 Also, I personally, think it is more user-friendly.

 == Screenshots ==

-1. Add the code as custom field and reference it in the wysiwyg editor via shortcode.
+1. Add the code as custom field and reference it in the rich text editor via shortcode.
 2. Code highlighting in the frontend
 3. You can also specify some lines, which should be marked
 4. Code highlighting with marked lines in the frontend